 });

-Next, there may come some time in your life when you will need to create some kind of pluggable abstraction for your code, for example, you want to save data, write it to storage, and be able to switch between local and cloud storage.
+Next, there may come a time in your life when you will have to create some kind of pluggable abstraction for your code.
+For example, you want to save some data, which will be stored in different places.
+You want to be able to swap storage implementations without refactoring your code, and hide the hassle of configuration from the developers who aren't responsible for this part of the project.
 With how powerful Typescript has become, it is a breeze to just work with interfaces and generics.

 Typescript has super powerful inference primitives.
-Speaking directly, you can replace heavy wiring systems with a more functional approach, while still getting your autocomplete and guarantees that what you send is what you get.
+Speaking plainly, you can replace heavy wiring systems with a more functional approach, while still making sure that nothing will change without you knowing about it.

 type DataStorage = {